mingfang/terraform-provider-k8s/docs/resources/policy_v1beta1_pod_security_policy.md

 ###### Required •  TypeList

-allowedRuntimeClassNames is a whitelist of RuntimeClass names that may be specified on a pod.
+allowedRuntimeClassNames is an allowlist of RuntimeClass names that may be specified on a pod.
 A value of "*" means that any RuntimeClass name is allowed, and must be the only item in the list.
 An empty list requires the RuntimeClassName field to be unset.
 #### default_runtime_class_name

 ######  TypeString